digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

        .. success:: participant1.ledger_api.acs.of_party(alice).map(x => (x.templateId, x.arguments))
        .. assert:: RES.length == 2

-If there were a third participant node, it wouldn't have even noticed that there was anything happening, let alone have received any contract data.
+If there were a third participant node, it wouldn't have even noticed that anything was happening, let alone have received any contract data.
 Or if we had deployed the Bank on that third node, that node would not have been informed about the Paint offer.
 This privacy feature goes so far in Canton that not even everybody within a single atomic transaction is aware of each other.
 This is a property unique to the Canton synchronization protocol, which we call *sub-transaction privacy*.
 The protocol ensures that only eligible